-- □ Assisting the faculty with students, demonstrating equipment and/or observing and assisting students in the development of appropriate techniques in laboratories (lab), shops and on field trips, etc. - □ Assuming responsibility for the care, control, repair, maintenance and delivery of functional materials, supplies and equipment (including ordering of supplies) under the supervision of a functional head. - □ Supervising such student assistants as may be assigned for the purpose of storing, maintaining and delivering supplies, materials and equipment and to provide such instruction as may be appropriate to the successful operation of a function. - □ Assisting the faculty and/or staff with the preparation and development and presentation of instructional materials for classroom and laboratory instruction.

-□ All Instructional Support Associates/Specialists/Technicians are directly responsible to an assigned supervisor(s).

-THE ACADEMIC ACHEIVEMENT CENTER

-The staff members of the Academic Achievement Center:

-- □ Academic Advising & Retention - □ Tutoring services, including Math and Writing. - □ Access and Equity - □ Educational Opportunity Program - □ Career Center - □ C-PASS (Collective Pursuit for Academic & Social Supports Program) - □ Academic Exploration Program (Undeclared students) - □ Teach courses and workshops as required by the Provost - □ Perform other duties as assigned by the Provost.
+Assisting the faculty with students, demonstrating equipment and/or observing and assisting students in the development of appropriate techniques in laboratories (lab), shops and on field trips, etc. Assuming responsibility for the care, control, repair, maintenance and delivery of functional materials supplies and equipment (including ordering of supplies) under the supervision of a functional head.
+Supervising such student assistants as may be assigned for the purpose of storing, maintaining and delivering supplies, materials and equipment and to provide such instruction as may be appropriate to the successful operation of a function.
+Assisting the faculty and/or staff with the preparation and development and presentation of instructional materials for classroom and laboratory instruction.
+All Instructional Support Associates/Specialists/Technicians are directly responsible to an assigned supervisor(s).
+TH E ACADEMIC ACHEIVEMENT CENTER The staff members of the Academic Achievement Center: The start members of the Academic Achievement Center: ☐ Academic Advising & Retention ☐ Tutoring services, including Math and Writing. □ Access and Equity ☐ Educational Opportunity Program □ Career Center ☐ C-PASS (Collective Pursuit for Academic & Social Supports Program) ☐ Academic Exploration Program (Undeclared students) ☐ Teach courses and workshops as required by the Provost ☐ Perform other duties as assigned by the Provost.